FREE OVERNIGHT SHIPPING ON ORDERS OVER $200!

 Lighting Requirement: Low to Medium

-This is a fun onion-like bulb plant with dark green leaves that have a fun and funky texture on them, they curl and crimp at the edges.
-This aquatic plant is ideal for beginners who prefer a plant that doesn't overpower their tank.
-It grows slowly and thrives without needing special attention to remain healthy.
-It may produce cute white flowers when it reaches the water's surface.
+This is a fun onion-like bulb plant with dark green leaves that have a funky texture—curling and crimping at the edges.
+It’s ideal for beginners who prefer a plant that doesn't overpower their tank.
+It grows slowly and thrives without much attention, and may produce small white flowers when it reaches the surface.

-Crinum Calamistratum is very adaptable to aquarium conditions, thriving in slightly acidic or alkaline waters with temperatures ranging from cool to warm.
-Water hardness is not critical and doesn't require intense lighting or regular fertilizer supplementation, making it a fairly good plant for some beginners.
+Crinum Calamistratum adapts to slightly acidic or alkaline waters with temperatures from cool to warm.
+Water hardness isn’t critical, and it doesn’t require intense lighting or heavy fertilization—making it beginner-friendly.

 Light: Medium to High